 60 years ago in 1958, Steven Engel from New York brought parents together and made the decision to sue the state over a state authorized prayer in public schools.
 That case made it to the United States Supreme Court in 1962, where they decided it violated the First Amendment because prayer represented establishment of religion.
 Engel won.

 Then Pennsylvania, in 1963, decided on the case of Abington School District v.
-Schempp; a complaint by Schemp not wanting Bible readings in public schools.
+Schempp; a complaint made by Schemp to stop Bible readings in public schools.
 Schempp won.

 Also in 1963 came the verdict of Madalyn Murray O’Hair against the Baltimore School System to ban school prayer labeling it “unconstitutional”.
 O’Hair won.

-As a Christian, I believe government made the wrong decisions for our children.Continue reading →
+As a Christian, I believe government made the wrong decisions in all three of these cases, which directly affect core foundations for our children.Continue reading →

 Our obedience to God starts with a humble attitude.